 The complexity of performing a product GHG inventory brings to light the need for consistent and accurate accounting standards.
 The concepts outlined in this standard are based on the concepts of life cycle assessment and derived from standards published on the subject (ISO 14040 and ISO 14044).
-A full list of standards and publications that may be beneficial for a company to refer to for more information on GHG synonymously with a life cycle assessment considering only one impact category (global warming potential), or a carbon or GHG footprint.
+A full list of standards and publications that may be beneficial for a company to refer to for more information on GHG inventories is given in Appendix F. It is important to note that the term GHG inventory is often used

+1 synonymously with a life cycle assessment considering only one impact category (global warming potential), 2 or a carbon or GHG footprint.